kazx22/spatial-human-anatomy/README.md

 # Biomedical NER — Comparative Evaluation on BC5CDR

-This repository contains the code for a comparative evaluation of five off-the-shelf biomedical named entity recognition models on the BC5CDR corpus, along with a weighted content-aware pseudo-gold majority voting framework for ensemble annotation quality assessment.
+This repository contains the code for a comparative evaluation of five off-the-shelf biomedical named entity recognition models on the BC5CDR corpus, along with a weighted pseudo-gold majority voting framework for ensemble annotation quality assessment.

 All models are evaluated **zero-shot** — no fine-tuning was performed.